 The horrors brought on by the Thirty Tyrants caused Athenians to look at Socrates in a new light.
 His teachings no longer seemed so harmless.
 He was no longer a lovable town eccentric.
 Socrates--and his icy logic--came to be seen as a dangerous and corrupting influence, a breeder of tyrants and enemy of the common man.

 A general amnesty issued in 403 meant that Socrates could not be prosecuted for any of his actions during or before the reign of the Thirty Tyrants.
 He could only be charged for his actions during the four years preceding his trial in 399 B.C.E.
-It appears that Socrates, unchastened by the antidemocratic revolts and their aftermaths, resumed his teachings and once again began attracting a similar band of youthful followers.
-The final straw may well have been an another antidemocratic uprising--this one unsuccessful--in 401.
+It appears that Socrates, undeterred by the antidemocratic revolts and their aftermaths, resumed his teachings and once again began attracting a similar band of youthful followers.
+The final straw may well have been another antidemocratic uprising--this one unsuccessful--in 401.
 Athens finally had enough of "Socratified" youth.

 In Athens, criminal proceedings could be initiated by any citizen.
 In the case of Socrates, the proceedings began when Meletus, a poet, delivered an oral summons to Socrates in the presence of witnesses.
 The summons required Socrates to appear before the legal magistrate, or King Archon, in a colonnaded building in central Athens called the Royal Stoa to answer charges of impiety and corrupting the youth.
 The Archon determined--after listening to Socrates and Meletus (and perhaps the other two accusers, Anytus and Lycon)--that the lawsuit was permissible under Athenian law, set a date for the "preliminary hearing" (anakrisis), and posted a public notice at the Royal Stoa.